nervosnetwork/ckb-cli/docs/Plugin.md

 }
 ```

-The `key_store` and `indexer` role plugin can replace the default implementation and can be accessed by all plugins by sending request to stdout and then receive response from stdin.
+The `key_store` role plugin can replace the default implementation and can be accessed by all plugins by sending request to stdout and then receive response from stdin.

 The `sub_command` role plugin will add a top level sub-command in ckb-cli, the plugin will need to parse the command line argument itself.